multividas/developers-multividas/docs/rest-api/entities/reply.md

-# Reply Model at MultiVida.blog
+# Reply Model at multividas.com

-This document describes the attributes of the Reply model used in the MultiVida.blog application.
+This document describes the attributes of the Reply model used in the multividas.com application.

 | Attribute Name  | Type        | Description                                 |
 |-----------------|-------------|---------------------------------------------|